-for application receipt.71 Such an analysis lends credence to the criticism that federal hiring is not truly competitive and is skewed toward those with inside knowledge of the process.
+In the first part of its analysis, MSPB analyzed 10,000 announcements to determine the length of time the announcements were posted.
+It concluded that announcements are often cancelled before the deadline.
+Half of vacancy announcements were open for two weeks or fewer and 9% of vacancy announcements did not appear on USAJobs until after the announced opening date for application receipt.70 Such an analysis lends credence to the criticism that federal hiring is not truly competitive and is skewed toward those with inside knowledge of the process.
 This is because if an announcement is open for two weeks or fewer, it is very likely that the agency already has a candidate in mind for the position and is posting it on USAJobs merely to achieve pro forma compliance with the public posting requirement for competitive service vacancies.

 In the second part of its analysis, which was far more extensive, MSPB analyzed the content of 100 announcements.
 It found, overall, that vacancy announcements are not crafted to help people understand the nature of the position; they are disorganized; grammatical mistakes abound; they are replete with "human resources jargon"; they include legal boilerplate language that is often inapplicable to the position; they often require unnecessary documentation; and they contain vague and contradictory instructions.
-MSPB posited that this happens because human resource offices do not work with managers in drafting the announcements.72
+MSPB posited that this happens because human resource offices do not work with managers in drafting the announcements.71